Waxing, shaving, threading and more…. Learn the best way to remove unwanted facial or body hair.

 Pros: These options are often billed as permanent hair removal, and some people have been able to say goodbye to unwanted hair for good.

-Cons: Both electrolysis and laser hair removal can be painful – although, subjectively, I’d say less so than waxing or sugaring.
+Cons: Both electrolysis and laser hair removal can be painful—although, subjectively, I’d say less so than waxing or sugaring.
 Costs can also be high and, unfortunately, these methods aren’t suitable for all skin types.
-If you have darker skin then you may find these options are not recommended.
-Laser hair removal works by firing a pulse of intense light at a hair, ultimately damaging the follicle (where the hair is produced).
-This can reduce or stop hair growth, but is most effective if there is a significant difference between the hair color and the color of the surrounding skin.
+If you have darker skin, then you may find these options are not recommended.
+Laser hair removal works by firing a pulse of intense light at a hair, ultimately damaging the follicle where the hair is produced.
+This can reduce or stop hair growth, but it’s most effective if there’s a significant difference between the hair color and the color of the surrounding skin.
 In very light hair (white, red or blonde) melanin levels are too low for laser hair treatment to be effective.

 Bottom line: Put in some research to decide if lasering or electrolysis is right for you.
 Know that you’ll have to be patient.
 Each treatment must be scheduled according to your hair growth cycle, and usually several treatments are needed to remove hair permanently.
 Ultimately, laser hair removal can be an effective way to decrease the quantity of unwanted body hair, but you’ll need to weigh the pros against time and cost.

 Even though technology has improved significantly over time, it doesn’t mean that more modern hair removal techniques are any better than ancient ones.
-In my experience, I don’t think there is a single best way to get rid of hair, but through trial and error you will discover your preference and the best hair removal solution for you.
+In my experience, I don’t think there is a single best way to get rid of hair, but through trial and error you’ll discover your preference and the best hair removal solution for you.